jamesshore/ergotest/docs/automation_api.md

 Does *not* detect infinite loops or uncaught exceptions.

 If any of the _modulePaths_ fail to load, the remaining modules will still run.
-The failed modules will have a corresponding test failure in the test results.
+Each failed module will generate a failed [TestCaseResult](#testcaseresult).

 > **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.